troymarshall/emergency-prep/presentation/emergency-prep.md

     14. Major flooding or a flash flood

 2.c Meet with and teach your family how to get or build a kit, make a plan, and be informed for the situations on the chart you created for requirement 2b.
 Be prepared for session 2 to report on your family meeting, discuss their responses, and share your family plan.

+## Session 2 Discussion

+Review homework- Complete requirement 2.b for the five situations that follow.

+    10. Mountain/backcountry accident
+    11. Boating accident
+    12. Gas leak in a home or building
+    13. Tornado or hurricane
+    14. Major flooding or a flash flood

+## Session 2 Discussion

+Review homework- 2.c Meet with and teach your family how to get or build a kit, make a plan, and be informed for the situations on the chart you created for requirement 2b.
+Be prepared for session 2 to report on your family meeting, discuss their responses, and share your family plan.

+--

+## Session 2 Discussion

+6. a.
+Describe the National Incident Management System (NIMS) and the Incident Command System (ICS)

+---

+## Session 2 Discussion

+ 6. b.
+Identify the local government or community agencies that normally handle and prepare for emergency services similar to those of the NIMS or ICS.
+Explain to your counselor:
+        1. How the NIMS/ICS can assist a Boy Scout troop when responding in a disaster
+        2. How a group of Scouts could volunteer to help in the event of these types of emergencies